gift-surg/GiftCloudUploader/README.md

 Authors: Tom Doel and Dzhoshkun Shakir, [Translational Imaging Group][tig], [Centre for Medical Image Computing][cmic], [University College London (UCL)][ucl].
 GIFT-Cloud was developed as part of the [GIFT-Surg][giftsurg] project.
-If you use this software, please cite [this paper][citation].
-Tom Doel et al., GIFT-Cloud: A data sharing and collaboration platform for medical imaging research.
-Computer Methods and Programs in Biomedicine, Volume 139, February 2017, Pages 181–190.

 GIFT-Cloud Server extends the [XNAT][xnat] system developed by Harvard University / Howard Hughes Medical Institute (HHMI) / Washington University.

-Disclaimer
+Citation
 ----------

+If you use this software, please cite this paper:[Tom Doel et al., GIFT-Cloud: A data sharing and collaboration platform for medical imaging research.
+Computer Methods and Programs in Biomedicine, Volume 139, February 2017, Pages 181–190.][citation].

  * GIFT-Cloud and XNAT are not certified for clinical use.